 Any new venture, public or private, comes with an element of insecurity.
 Equally, it is true to say that over the last 30 years the notion of a 'job for life' in the state or state sponsored sector no longer applies and market forces have a major impact.
-However, even given this generic picture, the ROA had difficulty in providing security for staff, students and parents.
-Staff unsure about their future given the lack of support from many government agencies, students and parents unsure if the ROA would be there in the 'long run' for stability of study.
+However, even given this generic picture, the Academy had difficulty in providing

-Pressure on the Leadership Team with Impacts To be on any leadership team has ramifications as leaders make decisions, which have an impact on the academic (and social) lives of others.
-The high levels of uncertainty concerning funding and pressure from Ofsted took their toll on senior leaders.
-The lack of funding and no permanent site on the first Principal, the stewardship of the penultimate Principal caused severe stress and anxiety and there was a clear breakdown in communications and synergy between the Principal and his newly appointed Deputy.
+Pressure on the Leadership Team with Impacts

+To be on any leadership team has ramifications as leaders make decisions, which have an impact on the academic (and social) lives of others.
+The high levels of uncertainty concerning funding and pressure from Ofsted took their toll on senior leaders; the lack of funding and no permanent site on the first Principal, the stewardship of the penultimate Principal caused severe stress and anxiety and there was a clear breakdown in communications and synergy between the Principal and his newly appointed Deputy.
 Trouble at higher levels always has an adverse knock-on effect lower down any organisation.